piroozb/uoft_vac/README.md

 # uoft_vac
-Website for UofT Visual Arts Club
+Website for UofT Visual Arts Club done in React.js and Next.js
+WORK IN PROGRESS